lovac42/RFB9000/src/rfb9000/config.md

 <i>A tribute to Richard Francis Burton (RFB)</i>

 ## autotag
-Tag to add to each processed note.
+Tag to append to each processed note.
-Use an empty string for none.
+Use an empty string for none. or ""

+I suggest tagging these to make it easier to filter these notes latter on.
+This way, it would be possible to differentiate machine translations from book translations.

 ## run_in_bg
 Perform large operations in the background.
 Please don't mess around with the notes in the reviewer as they are being translated.
 As they are being written.

+You may review deckA while processing deckB.
+But don't review or edit deckB while it is being processed in the background.

 ## hotkey
 Set the hotkey or leave it empty.